DINO-SLAM: DINO-informed RGB-D SLAM for Neural Implicit and Explicit Representations: Experiments

 \textbf{Baselines}.
-To fully assess the capabilities of DINO-SLAM, we compare against state-of-the-art methods, focusing on dense mapping, novel view synthesis, and camera tracking.
-Furthermore, we demonstrate the applicability of our DINO-SLAM design strategy by integrating it with various scene encoding approaches, including hash-tables \cite{wang2023co}, tri-planes \cite{johari2023eslam}, neural points \cite{sandstrom2023point}, and 3D Gaussian Splatting \cite{keetha2024splatam, matsuki2024gaussian}, thereby validating the effectiveness and generality of our approach.
+To support the generality of our approach, we first inject our DINO-informed design into different NeRF and GS-based SLAM systems characterized by various kinds of scene encoding, including grid-based \cite{wang2023co}, tri-planes \cite{johari2023eslam, zhu2024sni}, neural points \cite{sandstrom2023point}, 3D Gaussian Splats \cite{keetha2024splatam, matsuki2024gaussian}, and 2D Gaussian Surfels \cite{su2026gaus}.
+Furthermore, to fully assess the potential of DINO-SLAM, we compare it against several state-of-the-art methods, focusing on dense mapping, novel view synthesis, and camera tracking.

 \textbf{Metrics}.
-For quantitative evaluation, we adopt standard SLAM metrics \cite{tosi2024nerfs}: Absolute Trajectory Error (ATE) RMSE for tracking accuracy, and reconstruction quality metrics including \emph{accuracy (cm)}, \emph{completion (cm)}, \emph{completion rate (\%)}, \emph{depth l1 (cm)}.
-Novel view rendering quality is assessed using \emph{PSNR (dB)}, \emph{SSIM}, and \emph{LPIPS}.
+For quantitative evaluation, we adopt standard SLAM metrics \cite{tosi2024nerfs}: Absolute Trajectory Error (ATE) RMSE for tracking accuracy, and reconstruction quality metrics including \textit{accuracy (cm)}, \textit{completion (cm)}, \textit{completion rate (\%)}, \textit{depth l1 (cm)}.
+Novel view rendering quality is assessed using \textit{PSNR (dB)}, \textit{SSIM}, and \textit{LPIPS}.

 \textbf{Implementation Details}.
-All experiments were conducted on a desktop PC equipped with an NVIDIA A100 GPU.
-For our 3DGS-based pipeline, we maintain consistency with the original Gaussian Splatting implementation \cite{kerbl20233d}, and set the DINO-feature loss weight to 1.
-In our NeRF-based pipeline, we employ a multi-resolution approach with geometry tri-planes at 24cm/6cm resolution and appearance/DINO tri-planes at 24cm/3cm resolution.
-The loss weights are configured as 5.0 for encoding feature loss and 0.01 for DINO-feature loss.
+All experiments were conducted on a desktop PC equipped with an NVIDIA RTX 3090Ti GPU.
+In our NeRF-based pipeline, we employ a multi-resolution approach with geometry tri-planes at 24cm/6cm resolution and appearance/DINO tri-planes at 24cm/3cm resolution, the loss weights are configured as 5.0 for encoding feature loss, and 0.01 for DINO-feature loss, $k$ is set to 4 for keyframe selection.
+For our GS-based pipeline, we maintain consistency with the original Gaussian Splatting implementation \cite{kerbl20233d}, and set the DINO-feature loss weight to 1, $d_{l}$=0.7, and $r_l$=15.